Tonye-Onuoha/Demo-Credit/README.md

 ## Dependencies

 - Please refer to the **requirements.txt** file in this same directory for all the project's dependencies.

-## Contributing

-To contribute to the development of Demo Credit, follow the steps below:

-1. Fork Demo Credit from https://github.com/Tonye-Onuoha/Demo-Credit/fork>
-2. Create your feature branch (`git checkout -b feature-new`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add some new feature'`)
-5. Push to the branch (`git push origin feature-new`)
-6. Create a new pull request

 ## Contributors